itemir/rpi_boat_utils/README.md

-# Boat Utilities for Raspberry Pi
+# Boat and Raspberry Pi Utilities

 This repository contains a collection of utilities and tools for Raspberry Pi.
 They are primarily for usage on a boat, for integrating marine electronics, sensors and marine protocols.